This Summer, one of my

 Following the signs that lead you towards the little historic town, you won’t know exactly what to expect and will most certainly be surprised by the stunning view that will reveal itself once you’re close.

-Once you’ve parked your car, step through the massive stone door, into the narrow, slippery streets and emerge yourself into a fairytale setting.
-Even though the houses that surround you are now shops, restaurants, bars or hotels, the medieval city has preserved its flair and historic feel.
+Once you’ve parked your car, step through the massive stone door, into the narrow, slippery streets, and emerge yourself into a fairytale setting.
+Even though the houses that surround you are now shops, restaurants, bars, or hotels, the medieval city has preserved its flair and historic feel.

-Totally different than the signature all-white Greek villages, sunsets will be amazing in this beige town, the sun gently caressing it and transforming it into a pastel heaven.
+Totally different than the signature all-white Greek villages, sunsets will be amazing in this beige town, the sun gently caressing it and transforming it into pastel heaven.
 Thus, sit at one of the many tavernas in the company of one of the many cats, or at one of the two rooftop bars in town, and take in the view.
 You will never forget it.

 How to get to Monemvasia, Peloponnese hidden gem

 The island was once attached to the mainland but got separated after an earthquake, and now is linked through a causeway through which you can drive or take the bus to get to the old town.
+I honestly think this destination should be part of any Greece itinerary, no matter if you’re looking to see the mainland or islands.

 We landed in Athens and our friend picked us up and drove for about 3 – 4 hours from the Athens Airport.
 Thus, the easiest and fastest way to get there is by renting a car and driving the scenic 330 km road.